tejfaster/tejfaster/README.md

 - 👋 Hi, I’m @Tej Pratap
-- 👀 I’m interested in React-native & Go Lang
+- 👀 I’m interested in React-native , Go Lang & node js
 - 🌱 I’m currently learning go lang
 - 💞️ I’m looking to collaborate on react_native and go
 - 📫 How to reach me by email Tejfaster55@gmail.com